sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Made a change in the LoadTrainFromFile method in the Station class, to automatically load the trains from a file regardless if it has a header or not, without losing data of trains.

+### 20/06/2025 ###

 Added the cover image to put on the README file.

 Made some changes into the behaviour of the program.

 Added the class Diagram Image.

+### 21/06/2025 ###

+Added an image which shows the ID from the University.

+Added all of the README.md sections for the documentation.

+Added example files which show how the correct file format to load trains into the program.